 Important: Note that we have modified the output of PSEUDO including 6 decimal digits for the special coordinates 1/3 and 2/3.
-To use PSEUDO and other programs of this server, it is important that special coordinates 1/3, 2/3, etc... are expressed including a maximum number of digits in its numerical expression, so that the programs recognise them as exact simple fractions.
+To use PSEUDO and other programs of

 Applying PSEUDO again to this structure, the result is negative for all consistent minimal supergroups and tolerance 2 Å. P63/mmc is therefore the pseudosymmetry of the structure, with the structural model listed above as P63/mmc reference structure (The cell has some strain to be corrected by hand).